Joining the British Ports Association

 - Members Directory – listing in the directory and access to its functions.

 - Events – invitations to our various events and workshops throughout the year.

 We also hold a number of high profile and popular events throughout the year providing the only occasions when representatives from ports across the UK can come together:

-- AGM and BPA Annual Lunch - an annual event in London each spring and an excellent networking and social event to which members can bring guests.
+- and BPA Annual Lunch – ain London each spring and an excellent networking and social event to which .

 - Annual Conference – held at a different port location each autumn and an unrivalled opportunity to meet other members of the industry.

-- Reception at Scottish Parliament - our popular annual Scottish autumn reception for members to meet with MSPs, Scottish Government and industry contacts.
+- Reception at Scottish Parliament – our popular annual Scottish autumn reception for members to meet with s, Scottish Government and industry contacts.

 - Training and Workshops – a number of these events are held throughout the year which members can attend.